 Hatfield Road Cemetery attracts a small number of work parties every year including one regularly organised for Interfaith Day.
 CMS conservation volunteers will also deliver some tasks on site.
+More regular volunteer activities could be introduced through establishment of a Friends of greenspaces group for the cemetery, which could undertake routine tasks to conserve the natural and cultural heritage of the cemetery and organise events to highlight this heritage.
 Volunteering opportunities will be promoted through the SADC website and residents newsletter to encourage local residents to become actively involved in site management.

 The cemetery has considerable potential as a site for learning about conservation, sustainability and bereavement.
 Links should be developed with local colleges and universities to promote the site as a resource for students of psychology and social studies, and an example of how conservation can be integrated into human spaces connected by green corridors.
+Special interest groups would also benefit from more structured access to the cemetery, for example by having access to the chapel for meetings.